shakhawathossain07/QUANTUM-ENHANCED-ORAL-DISEASE-DETECTION-USING-HYBRID-QUANTUM-CLASSICAL-NEURAL-NETWORKS/README.md

 # QUANTUM-ENHANCED ORAL DISEASE DETECTION USING HYBRID QUANTUM-CLASSICAL NEURAL NETWORKS

-ABSTRACT
-This paper explores oral diseases identification using hybrid quantum-classical neural networks (HQCNN) and quantum convolutional neural networks (QCNN).
+This experiment explores oral diseases identification using hybrid quantum-classical neural networks (HQCNN) and quantum convolutional neural networks (QCNN).
 We investigated the possibilities of quantum machine learning in processing complicated dental image data.
 A whole dataset of oral disease images was preprocessed to improve model generalization using data augmentation and class